ikstream/owrtconfig/README/README_FIRST.md

 DESCRIPTION
 ===========

-Owrtconfig is a script that configure multiple Openwrt routers all connected to the same switch.
+Owrtconfig is a script that configure multiple LEDE routers all connected to the same switch.
-It is used at the Wireless Battle Mesh events  (http://battlemesh.org) in order to configure multiple foneras running Openwrt, and freshly flashed with the default firmware (all default openwrt devices default IP 192.168.1.1).
+It is used at the Wireless Battle Mesh events  (http://battlemesh.org) in order to configure multiple foneras running LEDE, and freshly flashed with the default firmware (all default LEDE devices default IP 192.168.1.1).

 It loads a list of nodes (nodes.csv) and a list of commands to execute on each router (commands.sh), and it can also upload files (scp) by changing the ARP cache